 But that hasn’t stopped innovators or consumers from spending time and money on what many believe to be the next frontier of personal tech.
 Wearables are currently a $700 million industry that is projected to grow to 1.4 billion worldwide by 2016, according to Business 2 Community.

 And there’s still room for innovation.
 Wearable technology hasn’t made a truly seamless transition into our daily lives, let alone the fashion industry, although it isn’t for a lack of trying.
 On September 9, 2015, Hermes, one of the leading fine apparel and accessories designers in the world, and Apple launched a collaboration collection of Apple Watches in Paris and San Francisco.
 These watches had stainless steel cases, leather bands and a price tag of just over $1,000.
 Their luxury-centric, yet minimalistic ad campaign was featured in Vogue, and the watches were gifted to supermodels as part of the marketing rollout.
 This combination of luxury and tech can be seen in many other companies as well.

 Where Are the Customers?

 One of the biggest impacts business owners see from the popularity of wearables is foot traffic because most users treat them as an extension of their smartphone.
 If businesses pair that with Google algorithm changes to favor local business searches, they’ve got a game-changer for local boutique malls and specialty stores this holiday season.

 Who Is the Best Audience?

 While many believe wearable tech to be universally applicable, it’s only financially viable to specific niche markets.
 The obvious example is the Fitbit.
-Even though studies show that a third of these fitness accessories are abandoned after six months, targeting customers who are willing to shell out a couple hundred dollars for a fancy pedometer is invaluable to an array of businesses, from personal trainers to massage therapists to health food stores.
+Even though studies show that a third of these fitness accessories are abandoned after six months, targeting customers who are willing to shell out a couple of hundred dollars for a fancy pedometer is invaluable to an array of businesses, from personal trainers to massage therapists to health food stores.